Frédéric Boutet: The Amateur (conclusion)

 Marcel, distraught, wanting only to be outside, obeyed.

 “There, it’s done,” said the jeweler, taking the paper from Marcel.
 “Very good, you may leave.
 I will see you tomorrow.”
-And he pushed him out.
+And he pushed the intruder out.

 Marcel was stunned by the horror of his situation, and made off saying to himself in anguish: “What is he going to do now?”